 Gardner Health Services

 Gardner's mission is to provide high quality comprehensive health and behavioral care - including prevention and education, early intervention and treatment, mental health, and advocacy services - which are affordable, respectful and linguistically and age appropriate.

 MayView Community Health Center

-As of April 1, 2020, MayView Community Health Center will merge with Ravenswood Family Health Center.
+As of April 1, 2020, MayView Community Health Center will merge with Ravenswood Family Health Network.
 MayView Community Health Center is devoted to providing essential primary health care services to low-income families and individuals who live and work in the northern part of Santa Clara County and the southern-most part of San Mateo County.